TsembA/demo-CI-CD-Pipeline-with-Jenkins-EKS-and-ECR/README.md

 3. **Build & Push Docker Image**

    * Docker image is built from the compiled artifact.
-   * Image is tagged and pushed to a **private Docker Hub** repository using Jenkins credentials.
+   * Image is tagged and pushed to a **private AWS ECR** repository using Jenkins credentials and ECR login.

 ### ✅ CD Stages